atlasphp/Atlas.Query/docs/select.md

 Given an array value, the condition will be `IN ()`.
 Given a null value, the condition will be `IS NULL`.
 For all other values, the condition will be `=`.
-If you pass a key without a value, that key will be used as a raw unescaped condition.
+If you pass a value without a key, that value will be used as a raw unescaped condition.

 For example: